olsonse/pdq/doc/manual.rst

 Device permissions have to be handled as usual through group membership and udev rules.
 The USB bus topology or the device serial number can be used to uniquely identify and access a given PDQ2 stack.
 The serial number is stored in the FTDI FT245R USB FIFO chip and can be set as described in the old PDQ documentation.
-The byte order is little-endian.
+The byte order is little-endian (least significant byte first).

 Control Messages
 ................